The Greatest Show on Earth – Desfile

 The Parade: How, What and Where

-The parade of the main samba-schools starts at around 9.30 pm on the Sunday and Monday nights of carnival with a total of six schools parading each evening.
-Each school must parade for a minimum of 60 minutes and a maximum of 70 minutes and their floats can be no wider than eight meters (26 feet) and no higher than 10 meters (33 feet).
+The parade of the main samba-schools starts at around 10.00 pm on the Sunday, Monday and Tuesday nights of carnival with a total of four schools parading each evening.
+Each school must parade for a minimum of 70 minutes and a maximum of 80 minutes and their floats can be no wider than eight meters (26 feet) and no higher than 10 meters (33 feet).
 Even if every thing goes to time, the earliest the parade will finish will be around 3.00 or 4.00 am.

 For the statistically minded, the length of the Passarela is 700 meters or 765 yards and will accommodate a paying public of around 75,000 on each of the nights.
 The schools, however, will officially parade over 540 meters (590 yards) of the avenue, the half way mark being around the start of stand 9.

 The best place to see the parade is, in our opinion, from the frisas, the ringside seats.
 These have the support of a full bar service.
 It is also easier to move around and enjoy the evening.
 They are expensive, but we think worth the investment.
-You can also pay to go in one of the large boxes.
+You can also pay to go in one of the large boxes, but the view from the frisas is better..

 Tickets for the tourist stands and the cadeiras de pista and frisas as well as the boxes, should be booked through LIESA or good travel agents or tour operators.
 Don’t expect to get to Rio on the eve of Carnival and pick up a ticket without paying way over the odds.
 A ticket to carnival is as hot as a ticket to the men’s final at Wimbledon or the Superbowl in the US.